TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 It will scan all the project and print a report.

 > **Note**
-> If you followe the steps in the `Quickstart` section then you won't need to install it again.
+> If you follow the steps in the `Quickstart` section then you won't need to install it again.

 ## Code formatter